This page has received an initial medical review and is currently under review by a member of our medical expert panel.

 Some side effects that may arise when using CPAP therapy include:

-In many cases, practical steps or adjustments of CPAP settings can resolve these side effects and make nightly CPAP use more comfortable.
-Anyone who experiences one or more of these issues should work closely with their health care team to receive specific suggestions for improving CPAP therapy.
+In many cases, practical steps or adjustments of CPAP settings can resolve these side effects and make nightly CPAP use significantly more comfortable.
+Anyone who experiences one or more of these issues should work closely with their health care team to improve their experience with CPAP therapy.

 Tips for Using a CPAP Machine